Days of Heaven: Retrospective response

 In 2012, Time included the film among the 20 new entries added to the magazine's "All-Time 100 Movies" list.
 The same year, Days of Heaven ranked #112 in the British Film Institute's decennial Sight & Sound critics' poll of the greatest films ever made, and #132 in the directors' poll of the same magazine.
 The New York Times placed the film on its Best 1000 Movies Ever list.

-Awards
+Awards and nominations

-Per Academy custom, the award was given in the name of principal photographer Néstor Almendros.
-This was somewhat controversial, as previous winner Haskell Wexler also received credit on the film.
+Per Academy custom, the award was given solely to principal photographer Néstor Almendros.
+Previous winner Haskell Wexler had also received credit on the film (for "additional photography").
 Almendros mentioned Wexler in his acceptance speech, saying, "I would like to thank all the people that helped to get these images, all the camera operators and very specially Haskell Wexler who came at the end of the movie when I had to leave on a previous commitment."